ApryseSDK/PDFNetWrappers/README.md

 1. In order to run the samples, you will need to run the install command first (or build the install projects from within the IDEs).
         `make install`

-* This should place the bridge files to the PDFNetC/Lib folder (where the PDFNetC library was extracted from the previous section).
+* This should place the bridge files to the `PDFNetC/Lib` folder (where the PDFNetC library was extracted from the previous section).

-2. Navigate to the Samples/ folder and either run the runall scripts, or go into the individual samples folder and run the runtest scripts.
+2. Navigate to `Samples` folder and either run the `runall` scripts, or go into the individual samples folder and run the `RunTest` scripts.
+3. Navigate to `Samples/TestFiles/Output` for outputs.
 # Example

 ## Linux